Edwina Ferguson 1939 - 2020 - Obituary

 Edwina requested that memorials be sent to the Endowment Fund of First Presbyterian Church, Athens, Georgia, and to the Athens Academy Endowment Fund.

-A graveside service will be held Saturday, August 15, at 11:00 a.m., at Oconee Hill Cemetery, with a reception following the service in the Sexton's House at Oconee Hill Cemetery.
+A graveside service was held Saturday, August 15, at 11:00 a.m., at Oconee Hill Cemetery.
+A reception followed the service in the Sexton's House at Oconee Hill Cemetery.